syounes/search_and_sample_return/README.md

       For obstacles we can just invert the color selection that we used to detect ground pixels.
       Everything above the threshold is navigable terrain, then everthing below the threshold must be an obstacle.
-      For rocks, think about imposing a lower and upper boundary in your color selection to be more specific about choosing colors.

       Threshold of RGB > 160 does a nice job of identifying ground pixels only
       ```